Botcopy/docs/docs/basics/connect.md

 You may also deactivate the bot, unlink the bot, and delete the bot.

 ## Embed Snippet
-The **Embed Snippet** card gives you two options for embedding the bot to your website.
+The **Embed Snippet** section gives you two options for embedding the bot to your website.
 You may choose between a general script and a Google Tag Manager script.

-For more information on embedding your snippet, see the embed section *todo: add hyperlink to embed section here*.
+1. Copy the generated embed snippet from the connect page on your portal.
+2. Paste the embed snippet between <body> and </body> of your website.
+3. Your branded chat window will appear in the bottom right of your website

 Sometimes you might encounter an undefined error if you're using a service like Atlassian or Confluence.
 In that case, add `data-requireJSOff="true"` as an attribute to the snippet.